GiansCode/SwaziCash-Momo-Java/README.md

 }
 ```
 ### Using Sandbox Environment
-The API provides easier way to create Options for Sandbox testing.
+The API provides an easier way to create Options for Sandbox testing.

 ```java
 SandboxOptionDelegate sandboxDelegate = SwaziCashFactory.createSandboxOptionProvider("YOUR_SUBSCRIPTION_KEY");